spdk/spdk/doc/lvol.md

 Representation of an SPDK block device (spdk_bdev) with an lvol implementation.
 A logical volume block device translates generic SPDK block device I/O (spdk_bdev_io) operations into the equivalent SPDK blob operations.
 Combination of lvol ID and lvolstore UUID gives lvol_bdev name in a form "uuid/lvolid". block_size of the created bdev is always 4096, due to blobstore page size.
 Cluster_size is configurable by parameter.
 By default it is 1GiB.
 Size of the new bdev will be rounded up to nearest multiple of cluster_size.
+By default lvol bdevs claim part of lvol store equal to their set size.
+When thin provision option is enabled, no space is taken from lvol store until data is written to lvol bdev.

 # Configuring Logical Volumes